 In 1866-67, he formed a partnership with cattlemen Charles Goodnight and Oliver Loving to drive herds of cattle to the Army in Fort Sumner and Santa Fe, New Mexico.
 When Loving succumbed to a Comanche arrow in 1868, Chisum continued his partnership with Goodnight, prospering over the next five years.

 In 1875, he purchased the 40 acre South Spring Ranch, three miles south of Roswell, New Mexico and made it his headquarters of a cattle ranching empire that extended for 150 miles of land along the Pecos River.

-Before the Lincoln County War was over, both McSween and Tunstall would be killed, and Billy the Kid, would be a wanted fugitive.
-Governor Lew Wallace proclaimed amnesty for all those involved in the bitter feud, with the exception of Billy.
+Before the Lincoln County War was over, both McSween and Tunstall would be killed, and Billy the Kid would be a wanted fugitive.
+Governor Lew Wallace proclaimed an amnesty for all those involved in the bitter feud, with the exception of Billy.

 In 1880, Chisum supported the election of Pat Garrett as Lincoln County Sheriff, who he believed could stop the cattle rustling problems in the area.
 Chisum was right.

 In December 1880, Garrett shot dead Tom O’Folliard and Charles Bowdre.
 Soon afterward, Billy the Kid, Dave Rudabaugh and Billy Wilson were captured.
 Billy the Kid was able to escape, but Garrett tracked him down to Fort Sumner, New Mexico where he killed him on July 14, 1881.

 In 1883, Chisum discovered a tumor on his neck and the next year, traveled to Kansas City for treatment.
 His tumor was removed and he returned to New Mexico.
 However, his health continued to deteriorate and he then traveled to Eureka Springs, Arkansas to partake of the “healing waters.”
 But, the tumor returned and grew larger.